 Personal Injury Claims and Their Types

-There are mainly different types of personal injury claims especially those that arise from accidents at the place of work, accidents on a road, public places, trips and slips, foreign jurisdiction accidents and holidays, defective product claims, medical negligence and assaults.
+There are mainly different types of personal injury claims especially those that arise from accidents at the place of work, accidents on a road, public places, trips and slips, foreign jurisdiction accidents and holidays, defective product claims, medical negligence claims and assaults.

 In any of these categories, injuries could range from sprains, whiplash injuries to limb loss, severe spinal injuries and life-changing brain injuries that result in death.